yogiadi/ComplexProblem/Problem1.md

 7) Use of Python for multithreading which runs 3-4 threads at a time with each thread pulling data for 7 days.

+8) Filtering of records were done while creating separate chunk table.

 ## Result

 1) Reducing time from several days to 24 hours to load terabytes of data without using any big data frameworks.